BenDickens/Brandwonden-Project-IAS/ABM/README.md

 orange - intermediate healthy).

-Instead of being modelled as agents the cytokine levels are attached to the endothelial cells, acting as a state space / environment, that are secreted and attracted (mainly macrophages) by cells.
+Instead of being modelled as agents the cytokine levels are attached to the endothelial cells, acting as a state space / environment, that are secreted and attract (mainly macrophages) cells.
 Later, these can be output as heat maps, and used to govern attractant gradients.

 M1 macrophages are the pro-inflammatory phenotype, whilst M2 are the anti-inflammatory phenotype.
 These macrophages secrete and are attracted by different cytokines.
 Given the